hashicorp/consul-esm/README.md

 external nodes it discovers.
 This allows externally registered services and checks to access the same features as if they were registered locally on Consul agents.

+Each ESM registers a health check for itself with the agent with `"DeregisterCriticalServiceAfter": "30m"`, which is currently not configurable.
+This means after failing its health check, the ESM will switch from passing status to critical status.
+If the ESM remains in critical status for 30 minutes, then the agent will attempt to deregister the ESM.
+During critical status, the ESM’s assigned external health checks will be reassigned to another ESM with passing status to monitor.
+Note: this is separate from the example JSON above for registering an external health check which has a `DeregisterCriticalServiceAfter` of 30 seconds.

 ### Command Line
 To run the daemon, pass the `-config-file` or `-config-dir` flag, giving the location of a config file or a directory containing .json or .hcl files.